alisw/alibuild/README.md

-# \*Build
+# aliBuild

-A simple build tool for HEP experiment software.
+A simple build tool for ALICE experiment software and its externals.

-Depending on how you call it, the prefix is used to decide defaults.
-For example if you invoke it as "aliBuild" you will end up with ALICE defaults.

 # Format of the recipes

 The recipes are found in the a separate repository.
-The repository can be specified via the `-c` option and defaults to \*dist where \* is the usual per experiment prefix.
+The repository can be specified via the `-c` option and defaults to alidist.

 The recipes themselves are called `<package>.sh` where `<package>` is the name of the package whose build recipe is described, e.g. `root`.